 On May 27, 2021, Smoky Lake County Council adopted Policy Statement 01-53:

-"Smoky Lake County acknowledges that we are located on Treaty 6 territory and Regions 1 & 2 of the Métis Nation of Alberta.
-We benefit from calling this place home, and acknowledge the contributions of First Nations, the Métis Nation, and settlers from around the world in the County’s founding and growth.
+"Smoky Lake County acknowledges that we are located on Treaty 6 territory and homeland of the Métis Nation.
+We benefit from calling this place home, and acknowledge the contributions of First Nations, the Métis, and settlers from around the world in the County’s founding and growth.
 We respect these histories, languages, and cultures, which continue to enrich our vibrant community."

 What is a Treaty?